jsakamoto/introduction-of-markdownpresenter/presentation.md

 !

-Printable
+Convertible
 ---------
-- You can print out the "slides" from PC Browser as a PDF.
+- You can convert your HTML slides to PDF files in your browser.
-- And you can share the PDF on the any network services like a _**"slideshare.com".**_
+- And you can share them on the any network services like a _**"slideshare.com".**_

 !